Even with the law on their side, GLBT students still have to struggle to take same-sex partners to prom.... and

 When I was in high school in the mid-'60s, it never occurred to lesbians and gays to go to their proms with a same-sex partner.

 I had a long talk with a 17-year-old Seattle lad named Kyle Rapinan.
 As a kid who was homeless for a few years (he's with a foster family now), who is out in school and who is a leader in his school's Gay-Straight Alliance (GSA), he has been the target of a lot of scary bullying, he told me.
-This has involved everything from obscenities on the school's bathroom walls to mean and threatening postings on social networking sites like YouTube, MySpace and Facebook.
+This has involved everything from obscenities on the school's bathroom walls to mean and threatening postings on social networking sites like YouTube, MySpace and Facebook.... and

 The cyber brutality has been particularly difficult, as Kyle sees academic achievement as his one route out of a difficult life.
 He's worried about the impact of all this online junk on his professional life in the future.
 "Getting bullied," he said, "was really depressing.
 If it wasn't for the GSA at my school, I'd go crazy."